You can grow delicious peaches on your own trees that you start from seeds.

 If you don’t have a vise, try a nut cracker.
 Or you might get enough pit-cracking compression from another type of screw clamp, including the one that holds your food grinder, juicer or hand-cranked grain mill to your kitchen counter — you never know until you try!
 After you get the seeds out, put them in a closed container in your refrigerator or other place cool enough to store raw nuts.

-To trick seeds into sprouting when you want (usually early spring), use a method called stratification — a nursery term that basically means exposing seeds to cool, moist conditions.
-You can simply plant them in pots and bury the pots in a corner of the garden.
-Seeds that are not discovered by marauding squirrels, curious dogs or other vagaries of the great outdoors will probably sprout in spring.
-If you’d rather not take chances, your refrigerator will make a perfectly satisfactory stratification chamber because ideal stratification temperatures range between 32 and 45 degrees Fahrenheit.
+To trick seeds into sprouting when you want (usually early spring), use a nursery method called "cold, moist stratification."
+Your refrigerator will make a perfectly satisfactory stratification chamber because ideal stratification temperatures range between 32 and 45 degrees Fahrenheit.
 To help your seedlings hit their best growing schedule, start the chilling period about four months before your last spring frost date.
 Varieties from warmer regions often require a shorter chilling period.

-To start the process, soak the seeds in room temperature water overnight, then pop them into a jar of slightly moist potting soil.
-Close the jar and put it in a not-too-distant corner of your refrigerator where it won’t get frozen or forgotten.
+To start the stratification process, soak the seeds in room temperature water overnight, then pop them into a jar of slightly moist potting soil.
+Close the jar and put it in your refrigerator — ideally in the door — where it won’t get frozen or forgotten.

 Begin checking the contents of the jar after about a month.
 It never ceases to amaze me how almost all the seeds sprout (as if a switch had been turned on) after they’ve spent enough time being cool and moist.
 Depending on the particular seed, that time might vary from one to three months (apricots take only four to six weeks), but after the chilling requirements for those particular seeds are satisfied, they’re ready to grow.
 When you check the jars, the fat, white rootlets will stand out visually against the darker potting soil.